A Matter of Balance

 Chronic diseases are responsible for 7 of 10 deaths each year, and treating people with chronic diseases accounts for 86% of our nation’s health care costs.
 Find out how CDC’s chronic disease prevention system brings together data, health care systems, and communities to support healthy choices and reduce risk behaviors for all Americans.

-Our small-group workshops are given in community settings and on the Internet.
-They are facilitated by two leaders/facilitators with their own health problems.
-The workshops are highly interactive, focusing on building skills, sharing experiences, and support.
+Our small group workshops, for people with chronic disease and their caregivers, are offered in community settings and online.
+The programs are facilitated by program providers with their own health challenges.
+Our programs are highly interactive, focusing on building skills, sharing experiences, and support.

 Fit & Strong! is an award-winning, multi-component, evidence-based physical activity program for older adults.
 This eight-week program targets older adults with osteoarthritis and has demonstrated significant functional and physical activity improvements in this population.